SoulflareRC/ml-struct-splitting/README.md

 ## Usage
 The main Python scripts used in this project are under the `src` folder.
 The LLVM passes were written under the `structpass` folder.
 The benchmarks used in this project are under the `programs` folder.

-Although the system is driven by `src/analyze.py`,  a `Makefile` is included to make usage of this project easier.
+Although the system is driven by `src/main.py`,  a `Makefile` is included to make simple usages of this project easier.
 - `make build`: Build the LLVM pass plugin
 - `make clean`: Clean the `build` directory (for rebuilding the LLVM pass plugins)
 - `make setup_venv`: Set up the Python virtual environment and install dependencies